Barbara Schmid-Federer: Philanthropy and charity

 Since 2 November 2011, Schmid-Federer has served as President of the Swiss Red Cross in the Canton of Zürich.
 She has been a member of the Red Cross Council since 2018 and a board member of Pro Juventute since January 2019.
 In June 2019, she was elected as Vice President of the Swiss Red Cross and, in June 2022, she succeeded Thomas Heiniger as President of the Swiss Red Cross.
 In November 2019, she succeeded Josef Felder as the President of Pro Juventute.
-She later assumed the role of Vice President of Pro Juventute, due to her presidentitla nomination at the Swiss Red Cross.
-She has also served on the Board of Trustees of Pro Mente Sana from 2018 to 2022, on the board of directors of TopPharm Pharmacy Paradeplatz since 2002, and as a member of the board of directors of Radio Zürisee AG since 2008.
+She later assumed the role of Vice President of Pro Juventute, due to her presidential nomination at the Swiss Red Cross.

+She served on the Board of Trustees of Pro Mente Sana from 2018 to 2022, on the board of directors of TopPharm Pharmacy Paradeplatz since 2002, and as a member of the board of directors of Radio Zürisee AG since 2008.
 From 2009 to 2018, she was a member of the board of trustees of the Greina Foundation and, from 2008 to 2010, she was an advisory board member of the Swisscleantech Business Association.
 She has also served as a member of the advisory board of the Engelberg Sports School and of the Swiss Police IT Congress.

-As president of the Swiss Red Cross, she has been active in advocating for refugees in Switzerland.
+As president of the Swiss Red Cross, she was active in advocating for refugees in Switzerland.
+She resigned as President of the Swiss Red Cross in June 2023.